Correlated reference-assisted variational quantum eigensolver: Results and discussion

-This subsection considers two systems with the ground state doublet (e.g., having one unpaired electron): CH and H$_2$O$^+$.
-The unrestricted HF (UHF) and OBMP2 (UOBMP2) are used as the reference for VQE.
-In addition to potential energy curves, we also calculate dipole moments that are a direct measure of the density matrix.
+This subsection considers two systems with the ground state doublet (e.g., having one unpaired electron): BeH and CH.
+The unrestricted HF and OBMP2 are used as the reference for VQE.
+In addition to potential energy curves, we also calculate dipole moments, $\vec{\mu} = \int \vec{r}\rho(\vec{r}) d\vec{r}$, that directly measure the density matrix.
+We note that, in the current work, VQE density is not relaxed.
 The cc-pVDZ basis set is used for all calculations.